I-3-8-10.Notice to Claimant When Granting Request for Review

 B. Separate Notice of Review

-The interim notice of review will:
+The separate notice of review will:

 Provide the claimant 30 days from the date of the notice to submit any additional evidence or written statement;